 Union County Service Area

 If you or a loved one reside in the following areas in Union County we can serve you for any matter at the Union County Municipal Court.
 Union County Cities, Towns, Townships, and other locations:

 - Milford Center

 Union County Zip Codes:

 Need an Attorney for Union County Common Pleas Court?

 Have you been arrested in Union County, Ohio?
 Have you seen a friend or loved one arrested in Union County, Ohio?
-After an arrest or detention for a criminal offense in Union County, Ohio, contact an attorney who is experienced in fighting for your rights in Common Pleas Court.
+After an arrest or detention for a criminal offense in Union County, Ohio, contact a criminal defense attorney in Delaware who is experienced in fighting for your rights in Common Pleas Court.

 If so and you are planning for a hearing at the Court of Common Pleas in Union County then contact a dedicated criminal defense attorney.

 The Law Office of Brian Jones has extensive knowledge of the Court of Common Pleas, especially in Union County.
 We are very familiar with the staff, attorneys, and Judges which are dedicated to these Courts.

 It is important to remember that throughout this process, your rights must be protected.
 While our attorneys will advise you on the facts, law, and anticipated outcomes, the decisions must ultimately come from you.
 These rights include: